 Labor and Delivery Nurse Career Alternatives

-Here are a few alternatives to a career as a labor and delivery nurse.
+Here are a few alternatives to a labor and delivery nurse career.

 Become a Certified Nurse Midwife

-Certified nurse midwives are advance practice nurses who have received additional training in labor and delivery, in addition to women and infant care.
+Certified nurse midwives are advanced practice nurses who have received additional training in labor and delivery, as well as women’s and infant care.
 While they most often care for pregnant or postpartum women, they can provide services to women at any stage of their lives.

 Become a Doula